cbenoitp/flu-splicing/README.md

 # Shiny FluHit

-These scripts allow to launch a local version of the Shiny web-interface to explore the RNA-seq data from XXX (2020).
+These scripts allow to launch a local version of the Shiny web-interface to explore the RNA-seq data from [Ashraf et al. (2020)](https://academic.oup.com/nargab/article/2/4/lqaa095/5998301).

 ## Prerequisites